-The Mark Twain House in Hartford has it all – the house, the history, the museum and the store, all honoring the author who has long been a national favorite.
-(Hartford has a population of approximately 123,000.)
+The Mark Twain House in the town of Hartford has it all – the house, the history, the museum and the store, all honoring the author who has long been a national favorite.

 We liked the face cut-outs for photo poses at the entry, the riverboat pencil sharpener and chocolates in the gift shop, the films about the author, and the exhibits.
 (As an example, when we were there, they were displaying Norman Rockwell’s art that tied in with Mark Twain novels.)